 - Jolley, Nicholas, 2005, Leibniz (Chapter Seven: Ethics and Politics), London: Routledge.

 - Latzer, Michael, 1994, “Leibniz's Conception of Metaphysical Evil,” Journal of the History of Ideas, LV (1): 1–15.

 - MacDonald, Scott (ed.), 1991, Being and Goodness: The Concept of the Good in Metaphysics and Philosophical Theology, Ithaca: Cornell University Press.

-- Mercer, Christia, 2004, “Leibniz, Aristotle, and Ethical Knowledge,” in The Impact of Aristotelianism on Modern Philosophy, edited by Riccardo Pozzo, Washington, D.C.: The Catholic University of America Press.
+- Mercer, Christia, 2004, “Leibniz, Aristotle, and Ethical Knowledge,” in The Impact of Aristotelianism on Modern Philosophy, Riccardo Pozzo (ed.), Washington, D.C.: The Catholic University of America Press.

 - Mulvaney, Robert J., 1968, “The Early Development of Leibniz's Concept of Justice,” Journal of the History of Ideas, XXIX (1): 53–72.

-- Rawls, John, 2000, “Leibniz I: His Metaphysical Perfectionism,” in Lectures on the History of Moral Philosophy, edited by Barbara Herman, Cambridge, MA: Harvard University Press.
+- Rawls, John, 2000, “Leibniz I: His Metaphysical Perfectionism,” in Lectures on the History of Moral Philosophy, Barbara Herman (ed.), Cambridge, MA: Harvard University Press.